-- This harms indiginous communities as well as the earth.
+- This harms indigenous communities as well as the Earth.

 So many chemicals go into every stage of textile production and manufacture:

 - They are still very much present when we buy and wear our clothes!
-That even goes for garments that are ‘100% natural fibre’.
+That even goes for garments that are ‘100% natural fibres.

-- Our skin absorbs all of these unnatural substances and endanger our health.
+- Our skin absorbs all of these unnatural substances which endangers our health.

-- The Greenpeace detox campaign discovered 11 chemicals that are commonly present in clothes production that cause cancer and disrupt our hormones.
+- The Greenpeace Detox campaign discovered 11 chemicals present in clothes production that are known to cause cancer and disrupt our hormones.